Commander, NORAD and Commander, US Northern Command (May 2016-May 2018), Commander, Pacific Air Forces (Oct 2014-May

 General Robinson has earned two Master’s degrees.
 She is currently serving as a non-resident senior fellow in the Center for Security, Strategy, and Technology in the Foreign Policy program at the Brookings Institution and is a non-resident Senior Fellow at the Belfer Center at Harvard.
 She was also named one of Time’s 100 Most Influential People in 2016, and Time’s Firsts Women Leaders in 2017.
-General Robinson continues to serve as a role model and mentor to career-minded men and women who seek to balance the demands of career with personal and family responsibilities.
-She is married to Major General (Ret.)
-David A. Robinson.
+General Robinson continues to serve as a role model and mentor to career-minded men and women who seek to balance the demands of a career with personal and family responsibilities.
+She is married to Major General (Ret) David A. Robinson.